chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 ### The rough edges

-Unsurprisingly, given the scale of the problem domain, there are still some rough edges and gaps. <!-- TODO: enumerate them! -->
+Unsurprisingly, given the scale of the problem domain, there are still some rough edges and gaps. ==TODO: enumerate them!==

 We are going to want new tooling which actually understands Jujutsu.
-This will be a recurring theme in this section! <!-- TODO: expand on this a bit, too -->
+This will be a recurring theme in this section! ==TODO: expand on this==

 ## Conclusion